fern-enveloop/enveloop-api/README.md

 fern check # Checks if the definition is valid
 ```

-## What are Generators?
+## What are generators?

-Generators read in your API Definition and output files or code (e.g. the TypeScript SDK Generator) and are tracked in [generators.yml](./fern/api/generators.yml).
+Generators read in your API Definition and output artifacts (e.g. the TypeScript SDK Generator) and are tracked in [generators.yml](./fern/api/generators.yml).

 To trigger the generators run: